YeetPlayz/Tankmen-High-Effort-Mod/README.md

-To Install All you have to do is unzip the file and you play funkin and boom you have whitty
+To Install All you have to do is unzip the file and you play funkin and boom you have Tankmen with the exclusive song Ugh